 Taxes

-F-1 students and J-1 students and scholars will receive email instructions on calculating residency and other details as soon as information is available.
+F-1 and J-1 students and scholars will receive email instructions on calculating residency and other details as soon as information is available.
 You may find the information below as a starting point while you wait.

 Frequently Asked Questions: